-Net Promoter Score® (NPS®) is a global and one of the most popular Customer Satisfaction Metrics that help you understand your business through the eyes of the customers.
-This popular loyalty metric gauges your business relationship with your customer by measuring their willingness to recommend your company, products, and services to others.
+Net Promoter Score® (NPS®) is one of the top customer satisfaction metrics that help you understand your business through the eyes of the customers.
+This popular loyalty metric gauges your business relationship with your customers by measuring their willingness to recommend your company, products, and services to others.

 Measure Customer Loyalty with NPS ❤️

 Create NPS surveys, measure customer loyalty, and close the feedback loop with Zonka Feedback.

 The NPS Survey is ideally a two-part survey — the first part is a rating NPS survey question - ‘How likely are you to recommend us to your friends and family?’
 The second part is usually an open-ended NPS question seeking reasoning for the score.